ITU-DASYALab/LoRaWAN_security/IoT_security_masterplan.md

 # Idea

+So far, we have mainly focused on key/crypto attacks.
+However, the total landscape of attacks is a lot wider, and the most likely attacks are probably of different types.

+Therefore,

-group all vulnerabilities / attacks by
+Group all vulnerabilities / attacks by

 ```
 horizontal: 4-tier view